project-trident/trident-core/void-desktop-files/usr/share/wallpapers/trident-space/README.md

 # Attribution
-All of the wallpapers here were obtained from Pexels.com on January 15th, 2020 by Project Trident for use as the default wallpapers options.
+All of the wallpapers here were obtained from Pexels.com for use as the default wallpapers options by Project Trident.
+Project Trident does not claim ownership of any of these wallpapers.

 # Licenses